SAP-samples/sme-partner-reference-application/Tutorials/07-Test-Trace-Debug.md

 ## Test

-The application can be manually tested locally easily as long as no event-based integration to ByD has been added.
+The application can be manually tested locally as long as no Event Mesh based integration has been added.

 1. Edit the sandbox credentials in file `package.json`:
     ```json